the-oak-lab/lse-seminar/README.md

-Below is an example of a polished and clear README update that explains how to update the schedule by editing `schedule.json`.
-Adjust as needed for your repository’s structure and workflow.

----

 ## CMU Accessibility Lunch Seminar Website

 This repository hosts the website for the **CMU Accessibility Lunch Seminar** series.
 The site is designed to be accessible, responsive, and easy to update.